dszp/ansible-podman/README.md

 These playbooks are designed to run against [AlmaLinux](https://almalinux.org/), tested against AlmaLinux 9 x64.

+The playbooks are designed to enable automatic updates, both for the operating system and the containers being run.

 ## Notes

 Generic command to run ansible playbook: `ansible-playbook -i hosts baseline.yml`